-- 4.1 The school has a series of statutory duties: - 4.1.1 All registered pupils at the school must receive independent careers advice in Years 7 to 11 - 4.1.2 This careers advice must be represented in an impartial manner, showing no bias towards a particular institution, education or work option - 4.1.3 This advice must cover a range of education or training options - 4.1.4 This guidance must be in the best interests of the pupil - 4.1.5 There must be an opportunity for education and training providers to access pupils in Year 7 Year 11 in order to inform them about approved technical qualifications or apprenticeships.
-Cf. Section 6 of this policy - 4.1.6 The school must have a clear policy setting out the manner in which providers will be given access to pupils.
+- 3.1 The objectives of the Careers Education, Information, Advice and Guidance policy are as follows: 3.1.1 To ensure that all students at the school receive a stable careers programme 3.1.2 To enable all students to learn from information provided by the career and labour market 3.1.3 The CEIAG programme should be individual and address the needs of each student 3.1.4 To link the curriculum learning to careers learning 3.1.5 To provide students with a series of encounters with employers and employees 3.1.6 To provide students with experiences of workplace(s) 3.1.7 To ensure that students have a series of encounters with further and higher education 3.1.8 To provide each student with the opportunity to receive personal guidance 4.0 School Responsibilities 4.1 The school has a series of statutory duties: 4.1.1 All registered pupils at the school must receive independent careers advice in Years 7 to 11 4.1.2 This careers advice must be represented in an impartial manner, showing no bias towards a particular institution, education or work option 4.1.3 This advice must cover a range of education or training options 4.1.4 This guidance must be in the best interests of the pupil 4.1.5 There must be an opportunity for education and training providers to access pupils in Year 7 - Year 11 in order to inform them about approved technical qualifications or apprenticeships.
+Cf. Section 6 of this policy 4.1.6 The school must have a clear policy setting out the manner in which providers will be given access to pupils.
 Cf. Section 6 and Appendix 2.
-This policy and these arrangements must be published - 4.2 The school will base its careers provision around the Gatsby Benchmarks.
+This policy and these arrangements must be published 4.2 The school will base its careers provision around the Gatsby Benchmarks.
 The school will also pay particular regard to the DfE's principles of good practice and ISI inspection criteria with regard to fulfilling CEIAG responsibilities.
 A summary of these can be seen in Appendix 1, and they cross reference with the objectives of this policy cf. Section 3.
-The school will also ensure - 4.3 Farringtons School believes that good CEIAG connects learning to the future.
+The school will also ensure 4.3 Farringtons School believes that good CEIAG connects learning to the future.
 It motivates young people by giving them a clearer idea of the routes to jobs and careers that they will find engaging and rewarding.
 Good CEIAG widens pupils' horizons, challenges stereotypes and raises aspirations.
 It provides pupils with the knowledge and skills necessary to make successful transitions to the next stage of their life.
-This supports social mobility by improving opportunities for all young people, especially those from disadvantaged backgrounds and those with special educational needs and disabilities. - The school will continuously monitor its CEIAG offer and seek further improvement.
+This supports social mobility by improving opportunities for all young people, especially those from disadvantaged backgrounds and those with special educational needs and disabilities. - 4.4 The school will continuously monitor its CEIAG offer and seek further improvement.
 This will be done by the Head of Careers supported by SLT and the governing body.